Robert-DeForrest-Reynolds/EliJ/README.md

 Lst Fruits = ["Oranges", "Apples", "Bananas"]

-# For loops can be used for looping through elements in data structures
+# There are no for, or while loops, instead Pineapple has looped conditionals
-For Fruit in Fruits {
+For Str Fruit in Fruits {
 	Out(Fruit);
 }

 Dct Students = [
-	"Kevin": 14,
+	"Kevin":14,
 	"Bill":15,
 	"Julia":14,
 ]

-For Name, Age in Students {
+For Str Name, Int Age in Student{
-	Out(f"{Name} is {Age} years old.");
+	Out("{Name} is {Age} years old");
 }

-# While loops don't exist in Pineapple, instead we have looped conditionals
+# The compiler will try not to allow you to create "Improperly Bounded Looped Conditionals".
+At least it will rationally attempt to catch them. #
-Int Iterator = 0;
+Int Iterator at 0;
-If Iterator < 10{
+If Iterator < -1{
 	Out(Iterator);
 } ?
 I++;

-# The compiler will not allow you to create "Improperly Bounded Looped Conditionals".
-At least it will rationally attempt to catch them. #
+# The compiler will also not allow you to mutate an
-Int Iterator = 0;
+Int Iterator at 0;
 If Iterator < -1{
+	I--;
 	Out(Iterator);
 } ?
 I++;

 # Iwa will test the bounds of each side, and see if the bounds reaches a iteration count of 68,000,000 or greater, if so, it will deem it improperly bounded.
 I think that it's fair to say that if you're iterations are in the millions in the first place, some kind of normalization needs to be implemented.
 If you wish to control this bound, you can buy piping the value #

-Int Iterator = 0;
+Int Iterator at 0;
 If Iterator < -1{
 	Out(Iterator);
 } ?
 I++ | 2000;

 # You can also make the bound infinite by passing nothing.
 Here's the shotgun you might've been looking for. #
-Int Iterator = 0;
+Int Iterator at 0;
 If Iterator < -1{
 	Out(Iterator);
 } ?
 I++ |;